Vaals: History

-Despite Dutch neutrality being declared long before World War II, Vaals was occupied by German forces on May 10th 1940, the first day of hostilities in western Europe.
+Vaals was occupied by German forces on May 10th 1940, the first day of hostilities in western Europe.
 German occupation lasted for over four years, Vaals being liberated by advancing Allied forces in September 1944.

 Post-war recovery was initially slow and was responsible for a viable smuggling trade.
 The 'Owls of Vaals', as the cross border night-time smugglers came to be known, prospered, dealing in such commodities as coffee, chocolate and tobacco.

 To this day Vaals is a tourist site, gathering its income mostly from German, Belgian and Dutch tourists as well as being a retail centre, especially for the Germans.
 As such the town of Vaals can be seen as the Dutch suburb of the German city of Aachen.
 Approximately a quarter of the inhabitants are German.
 Vaals is also well integrated into Aachen's public transport system.

 The German dialect spoken in Vaals is a form of Middle German and only distantly related to Standard Dutch.
 Together with a number of other dialects spoken in western Germany it is a part of the Ripuarian language family.